 And did you fit in?

 No, not at all.
-There were abstract expressionists, geometric constructionists, and color field painters like David…and me.
+There were abstract expressionists, geometric constructionists, and color field painters like David–and me.
 I should have withdrawn after the first show.

 But you didn’t.

-In paintings like Adieu and Wayfarer (2) you present people in a state of reflection, but the context is enigmatic.
+In paintings like Adieu and Wayfarer (2), you present people in a state of reflection, but the context is enigmatic.

-You’ve described how you painted your landscapes.
 What is your process when making a painting today?

 Several of your new paintings have a very rough surface.
 What’s going on there?